top of page

 Starhawk: No, just those two.

-George: This might have been the first song chosen for this album – ever since I learned it for the 1993 ritual, I’ve wanted to record it.
+George adds: This might have been the first song chosen for the 2016 Campfire Chants album – ever since I learned it for the 1993 ritual, I wanted to record it.
 Weave and Spin pops up regularly at Bay Area rituals.
-In recent years, it has been the closing spiral dance song at Teen Earth Magic, where the line “Take the dream and make it real” captures our aim – to take our magic back into the world.
+In the 2010s it was the closing spiral dance song at Teen Earth Magic, where the line “Take the dream and make it real” captured our aim – to take our magic back into the world.

 4. Sweet Water (from Campfire Chants)